-Of the leading insurance companies in Maryland, Nationwide may be the most difficult to predict in terms of how an individual Nationwide claims adjuster values a case.
+Of the leading insurance companies in Maryland, Nationwide may be the most difficult to predict how an individual Nationwide claims adjuster values a case.
 GEICO and Allstate, for example, are far easier to predict than Nationwide.
 There is less rhyme or reason to the value a Nationwide claims adjuster puts on the case.
-There is no reason to know why this is the case but our lawyers think it may be because their claims adjusters have more authority than many of their counterparts at other insurance companies.
-Accordingly, we think Nationwide may place more value on the quality of the Plaintiff’s counsel than some other insurance companies do because their claims adjusters probably do a little better job of evaluating the entire claim as opposed to just punching the information into the computer to see what spits out.
+There is no reason to know why this is the case, but our lawyers think it may be because their claims adjusters have more authority than many of their counterparts at other insurance companies.
+Accordingly, we believe Nationwide may place more value on the quality of the Plaintiff’s counsel than some other insurance companies because their claims adjusters probably do a little better job of evaluating the entire file as opposed to just punching the information into the computer to see what spits out.
 The downside of this independence, in our opinion: Nationwide adjusters are among the slowest to return calls.Maximizing the Value of Nationwide Claims

-Another important reason why lawsuits matter is that, more than other insurance companies, Nationwide Insurance is particularly sensitive to verdicts in accident cases that exceed the at-fault driver’s insurance limits.
-They arae loath to expose their insured to a verdict that is going to give them personal exposure.
-All insurance companies have this concern; we think Nationwide is – for whatever reason – more concerned than most others about the potential of a bad faith claim for their refusal to act reasonably and settle the case within the policy limits.Who Your Lawyer Is Matters to the Value of Your Nationwide Claim
+Another important reason lawsuits matter is that, more than other insurance companies, Nationwide Insurance is particularly sensitive to verdicts in accident cases that exceed the at-fault driver’s insurance limits.
+They are loath to expose their insured to a verdict that is going to give them personal exposure.
+Every insurance company has this concern; we think Nationwide is – for whatever reason – more concerned than most others about the potential of a bad faith claim for their refusal to act reasonably and settle the case within the policy limits.Who Your Lawyer Is Matters to the Value of Your Nationwide Claim

-Nationwide is going to value cases based in part on their understanding of the skills and experience of the accident lawyers who represent you.
+Nationwide is going to evaluate cases for a settlement based in part on their understanding of the skills and experience of the accident lawyers who represent you.
 You may be asking: I want to settle my claim with Nationwide so why do I need a lawyer with a track record of trying accident claims?
 Like other insurance companies, Nationwide keeps track of accident lawyers' trial records and willingness to file lawsuits.
-If your counsel is not respected and just settles all of his or her cases, any adjuster for in Maryland is going to know this and it is going to be reflected in the offer to settle your claim.Sample Verdicts and Settlements with Nationwide
+If your counsel is not respected and just settles all of his or her cases, any adjuster for in Maryland is going to know this, and it is going to be reflected in the offer to settle your claim.Sample Verdicts and Settlements with Nationwide

 - 2013: $100,000 Settlement.
 Elderly woman struck from the rear at high speed by an off-duty Annapolis police offer on Rt.
 50 while she was waiting in line for the bride.
-Liability accepted, liability limitis offered early.
-Client had a serious pre-existing brain disorder called an I-Chiari malformation.
+Liability accepted, liability limits offered early.
+The client had a severe pre-existing brain disorder called an I-Chiari malformation.
 As a result of the accident her I-Chiari was worsened to the point where it required fusion/corrective surgery.
-Her treating neurosurgeon, a noted expert in the disorder, opined in writing that the collision had caused an exacerbation of the client’s pre-existing condition and has caused the need for surgery.
-There was a 100k UIM backing up the liability policy, and the client had both medicare and health insurance lien issues.
-We put the case into litigation very quickly because she contacted us shortly before the SOL.
-We negotiated the medicare and health liens to get her the maximum recovery and settled the case for the policy limits.
+Her treating neurosurgeon, a noted expert in the disorder, opined in writing that the collision had caused an exacerbation of the client’s pre-existing condition and was the final straw that required surgery.
+A 100k UIM backing up the liability policy, and the client had both Medicare and health insurance lien issues.
+We put the case in litigation very quickly because she contacted us shortly before the SOL.
+We negotiated the Medicare and health liens to get her the maximum recovery and settled the case for the policy limits.
 There was no offer before Miller & Zois became involved in the case.

 - 2012 $64,221 Maryland Verdict – Defendant loses control of his vehicle and strikes a tree, injuring his passenger in the process.
 Both are extricated from the vehicle and taken to a trauma center for treatment.
 A year later, the passenger presents to her primary care physician with complaints of ongoing neck and back pain dating back to the accident.
 She is referred for physical therapy and eventually makes a complete recovery.
-Plaintiff, a 22 year old daycare worker, files suit claiming approximately $15,000 in past medical expenses and $108 in lost wages.
+Plaintiff, a 22-year-old daycare worker, files suit claiming approximately $15,000 in past medical expenses and $108 in lost wages.
 Defendant concedes liability, but disputes the severity and proximate cause of Plaintiff’s injuries, and argues that the injuries sustained should have resolved spontaneously in the months after the accident.
-Plaintiff is awarded $64,221 in damages.

 Our firm has handled hundreds of auto accident claims involving Nationwide Insurance and has defeated them at trial many times.
 If you have been injured in an automobile accident, call us at 800-553-8082 or click here for a free consultation.